Governance

 The Sustainability Management Division plans and formulates company-wide action to further sustainability at ITOCHU Corporation, which the Sustainability Chairperson served by the Chief Administrative Officer finalizes.
 Meanwhile, the ESG Officers and Managers in each unit carry out sustainability actions.
 The Sustainability Committee, one of the company’s key committees, holds deliberations and reviews policy formulation and important matters.
 In addition to a role in heading the Sustainability Committee, the CAO joins meetings of the Board of Directors, the Headquarters Management Committee (HMC) and the Investment Consultative Committee.
 The chair also engages in decision-making based on the company’s impact on the environment and society by reporting regularly to the Board of Directors to brief them on our promotion of sustainability.

 We furthermore engage in dialog with stakeholders within and outside the company.
 One example of this is our regularly convened advisory board.
-This dialog provides an understanding of what society expects of and desires from the company, which we can then apply to our initiatives at advancing sustainability.
+This dialog provides an understanding of what society expects of and desires from the company, which we can then apply to our initiatives that lead to sustainable management and the resolution of social issues through core business operations.

 - CAO: Chief Administrative Officer